prakashdontaraju/dietary-trends-pyspark/README.md

 Text Editor       VS Code or any other
 ```

 ### Deployment

 Ensure the path in the line ```findspark.init(r'C:/.../spark-2.3.0-bin-hadoop2.7')``` within ```dietary-trends.py``` matches your Spark installation path

-### Data

-The National Health and Nutrition Examination Survey [NHANES](https://wwwn.cdc.gov/nchs/nhanes/) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.

-This survey consists of interviews which include demographic, socio-economic, dietary, and health-related questions.

-Dietary data are collected using a 24-hour dietary recall that allows participants to document every food item consumed during the past 24 hours.

-This method assumes that the diet of an individual can be represented by the intakes over an average 24-hour period.

-However, data collected in 1999-2000 and 2001-2002 contain information about the food intake of participants for a single day.

 ## Process